Patrick Huston: Career

 The 2013 season saw him rising to the prominence on the international archery scene, collecting a set of two Gold medals each in the individual and team recurve respectively at the World Youth Championships in Wuxi, China.
 At the European Field Archery Championships in Terni, Italy, he won the Gold individuals Junior Men's Recurve, and also Bronze in the Recurve Junior Men's Team.
 With his early success in archery, Huston was named by the British Olympic Committee (BOA) as one of the country's prospective sportspeople nominated for the 2013 Olympic Athlete of the Year award.

 2014 and Huston continued to extend his career with a team Gold (Junior Men's Team) in Zagreb, Croatia at the World Archery Field Championship.

-2015 season saw him eclipse the world 70-metre record (348 out of 360) at the Archery GB National Series in Exmouth, and by capturing his first individual gold medal under the senior division at the opening stage of the World Archery Cup series in Marrakech, Morocco.
+2015 season saw him eclipse the world 70-metre record (348 out of 360) at the Archery GB National Series in Exmouth, and by capturing his first individual gold medal under the senior division at the opening stage of the World Archery Cup series in Marrakesh, Morocco.
 Leading up to his Olympic debut in Rio de Janeiro, Huston won a bronze medal in the men's individual recurve at the 2016 European Championships in Nottingham to secure a quota place on Team GB's Olympic archery squad.

 2016 and at the Summer Olympics, Huston was selected to compete as a lone male archer for the British squad, shooting only in the individual recurve tournament.
 First, he recorded a total score of 656 points, including 22 targets of a perfect ten, to obtain the thirty-eighth seed from a field of 64 archers in the classification round.
 Heading to the knockout stage on the third day of the Games, Huston confidently overcame the Dutchman and London 2012 fourth-place finalist Rick van der Ven with a two-set advantage at 6–4 in the opening round, before he lost his subsequent match on three straight sets to the eventual champion Ku Bon-chan of South Korea.
 He ended the year with an individual bronze Junior Men's Recurve medal at the Dublin World field championships.